MONROE-PROJECT/monroe-experiment-core/README.md

 The rationale behind this repo/package is to allow monroe (with minimal dependencys) to be installed on a fresh Debian installation.

 ## Howto install a MonroeVN (quick version)
 1. Install a fresh debian stretch (with defaults)
+2. (as root): `sed -i 's/rfc3442-classless-static-routes,//g'`
-2. (as root):  ```apt install -y curl && curl -fsSL https://raw.githubusercontent.com/MONROE-PROJECT/monroe-experiment-core/ReleaseA/get-monroe-release-a.sh -o get-monroe-release-a.sh && sh get-monroe-release-a.sh```
+3. (as root):  ```apt install -y curl && curl -fsSL https://raw.githubusercontent.com/MONROE-PROJECT/monroe-experiment-core/ReleaseA/get-monroe-release-a.sh -o get-monroe-release-a.sh && sh get-monroe-release-a.sh```

 ## Howto Build (need to have docker,bash and internet connection)
 1. clone this repo